Roxxust/lms-kokoro-gui/README.md

 if no model is defined in settings it'll use the first loaded one in lm studio.<br/>

 #### License
-kokoro-onnx: MIT
+kokoro-onnx: MIT<br/>
-kokoro model: Apache 2.0
+kokoro model: Apache 2.0<br/>
-to adhere to their licenses i'll publish this under MIT
+to adhere to their licenses i'll publish this under MIT<br/>